Community Foundation - Elmira - Corning - Finger Lakes Scholarships

 PSAT Exam Information

-Testing will begin at 8:00 a.m. on Tuesday, October 21st.
+Time: Testing will begin at 8:00 a.m.
+Students should plan on reporting to the testing room at 7:45 so that we can begin on time.
 Students that enter the exam after it has begun, will be unable to test.

 The exam will take approximately 2 1/2 hours.
 There is a Reading/Writing section and a Math section.